Vijay-J0shi/GameSlayers_Hackethon_NIT_bhopal/Progress_so_Far.md

 -Started coding for the web pages.
 - Gathered more data and added the same in our model.
 - The model has been put on for training again and hyperparameters are being tweaked in order to reduce loss value.

+  Commit 4 -
+- we have completed with the frontend development of two pages of our web application.
+- Ready with the layouts of all the pages of our web application.
+- The detection model is ready.
+- Computer vision code is ready.
+However, debugging is still left to do.